charroux/kubernetes-minikube/README.md

 Then retrieve the deployment in the minikube dashboard.
 Actually the Docker container is runnung inside a Kubernetes pods (look at the pod in the dashboard).

-You can also enter inside the container in a interactive mode with: kubectl exec -it podname-rthr5 -- /bin/bash
+You can also enter inside the container in a interactive mode with: kubectl exec -it podname -- /bin/bash

 where podname is the name of the pods obtained with: kubectl get pods